HamidMolareza/AsyncSocket/README.md

 This source is based on the Microsoft site example.
 Microsoft example is written based on the old IAsyncResult pattern.
 But this source is rewritten according to the **Task-based Asynchronous Pattern**.
 (TAP)

-## Two Template
+## Two Templates
-I use two template source for rewrite old pattern to Task-based Asynchronous Pattern.
+I use two templates source for rewrite old pattern to Task-based Asynchronous Pattern.

 **Template1:** use **Begin*** and **End*** methods to change Pattern. **(Recommended)**